Alcorn State University Scholarships 2025–2026 | Automatic, Competitive & Hidden Aid

 Tuition & Mandatory Fees $8,549 $8,549

-Flat Tuition, No Out-of-State Premium: Alcorn State charges the same tuition for Mississippi and non-Mississippi students.
-That means families automatically avoid the extra $10,000–$15,000 per year many universities tack on.
+Flat Tuition, No Out-of-State Premium: Alcorn State charges the same tuition for Mississippi and non-Mississippi undergraduates, so all students pay the same rate.

-Academic Common Market (ACM) students may also benefit if their home state participates and the major isn’t offered locally.
-This can make specialized programs at Alcorn even more affordable.
+Students from Academic Common Market (ACM) states may also qualify for in-state rates if their chosen major isn’t offered at home, making certain specialized programs even more affordable.

 Cost of Attendance FAQs